ShuyiZhangResearchPort/Deep-Hedging/README.md

 ## Configuration

+Configuration templates are provided in the `cfgs/` directory:
+- **configDTC.yaml** — Delta hedging with transaction costs
+- **configDGTC.yaml** — Delta-Gamma hedging with transaction costs
+- **configDGVTC.yaml** — Delta-Gamma-Vega hedging with transaction costs
+- **configDGVTTC.yaml** — Delta-Gamma-Vega-Theta hedging with transaction costs

-A few configuration templates are provided, where the letters after Config represent the abbreviated greeks and TC represents if transaction costs are utilized.
+The letters after "config" represent the abbreviated Greeks (D=Delta, G=Gamma, V=Vega, T=Theta), and "TC" indicates that transaction costs are included in the optimization.

 ## Models